logmoon/Nyx-Engine/README.md

 A simple game engine written in plain C with SDL2
 ---

+**This was an experiment to get myself used to coding in C, and at the same time trying to create a simple 2d game engine.
+I'm done with this project, but I will definetely give this another try in the future.**

 ### Features To Implement
 #### Scene Manager
 - [x] Scene Manager